Shailesh-Pawar-12/A_Star_Path_Planner/README.md

 # A Star Path Planner

 ## Overview
 This repository contains a ROS 2-based path planning system using the A* algorithm.
-It includes nodes for map publishing, path planning, and a client for requesting paths.
+It includes nodes for map publishing, path planning, and a service-client for requesting paths.

 **Components**:
 1. map_publisher: Publishes a static map with obstacles.